Links in this post may be affiliate links. Find out more here.

 My blog started as a hobby in 2015, and when health issues caused me to take a break from graduate school, I began blogging seriously.

-I enrolled in some online courses, read more blog posts than my brain could process, and have ultimately watched my space on the web grow into something much bigger than a hobby.
+I enrolled in some online courses, read more blog posts than my brain could process, and have ultimately watched my space on the web grow into something bigger than a hobby.

 Blogging is now a passion.